 Frequently Asked Questions

-How can I get review copies of your books, request an interview, or book you for a reading or lecture?
+How can I get review copies of your books or request an interview?

-Please contact my publicists or lecture agent.
-You'll find their names and email addresses on my "Contacts & Inquiries" page.
+Please contact my publicist Angie Venezia at Vintage Books.
+You'll find her email address on my "Contacts & Inquiries" page.

 My book club is reading one of your books.
 Will you visit, Skype or call-in to discuss it with us?